redpen-cc/redpen-doc/source/language.rst

 Override Symbol Settings
 -----------------------------

-Depending on the documents and authors, the characters and symbols used may differ.
+Depending on the documents and their authors, the characters and symbols used may differ.
 For example, one author might use "'" for a left single quotation mark, whereas another author might use "‘" for a left single quotation mark.